Promoting Positive Behaviour

 A member of staff will then speak to the child and ask them,( or explain to them) why they have been put o the thinking chair.

-The child will be reminded of acceptable behaviour.
+The child will be reminded of acceptable behaviour and shown the golden rules.

-If the incident is more severe, e.g. injury to another child or damage to equipment, the child will be immediately removed from the situation and put on the thinking chair.
+If the incident is more severe, e.g. injury to another child or damage to equipment, the child will be immediately removed from the situation and put on the thinking chair and their name put straight onto the thunder cloud.
+Parents will be informed at the end of the day.

-Behaviours that result in concern for the child and/or others will be discussed between the key person, the behaviour coordinator and Special Educational Needs Coordinator (SENCO) or/and supervisor.
+Behaviours that result in concern for the child and/or others will be discussed between the key person, and Special Educational Needs Coordinator (SENDCO) or/and supervisor.
 During the meeting, the key person will use their knowledge and assessments of the child to share any known influencing factors (new baby, additional needs, illness etc.) in order to place the behaviour into context.
 Appropriate adjustments to practice will be agreed and if successful normal monitoring resumed.

 The reasons for some types of behaviour are not always apparent, despite the knowledge and input from key staff and parents.